Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 ```
 sbt:GenSym> runMain gensym.GenerateExternal
 ```
+The first time running `sbt` downloads dependencies specified in `build.sbt` and compiles the Scala code to JVM bytecode, which may take a few minutes.
-We should see `[success]` in the output.
+After printing some compilation log, we should see `[success]` in the output.
+(TODO: disable logging)
 This generates a C++ file `/icse23/GenSym/headers/gensym/external.hpp`.
-The first time running `sbt` downloads dependencies specified in `build.sbt` and compiles the Scala code to JVM bytecode, which may take a few minutes.

 Next, we can use GenSym to compile a simple example program.
-The C source is the following snippet (stored in `/icse23/GenSym/benchmarks/llvm/branch.c`):
+We use a C program, which is stored in `/icse23/GenSym/benchmarks/llvm/branch.c`:

 ```
 int f(int x, int y) {